RBuster/UmbracoNotes/DevelopmentNotes.md

 Perhaps the best thing about Umbraco is how light weight it is.
 On a clean install, you get exactly that, a completely clean install.
 That means no snazzy features like blogs and news, but all of that is plug-in-able as you need it.
 So if you need a single page app with nothing fancy, you can get exactly that with nothing more slowing you down.

-Umrbaco has a market place, both in the backend of the applicaiton itself, as well as on the web.
+Umbraco has a market place, both in the backend of the application itself, as well as on the web.
 Users can create their own packages for private or public use, and anyone can download packages for their own use.
 The power of open source.

 ## Styling and Scripting